WINTER, WATER & WILL-POWER

 Winter is one phase of a seasonal cycle, both end and beginning.
 We can try and see winter as a chance to reduce our load a bit if possible, let go of what needs to end and embrace the space of new beginnings.
 The direction of winter’s energy is inwards and nature urges us to take a slower pace of life and go deep inside, back to our roots, be still and listen.
 What seeds are there?
 What will feed you and others over the next year?
 Take your time and rediscover your passions and compassions.

 I much prefer the idea of starting new year resolutions in spring, the start of a new seasonal cycle.
-Chinese new year is 22 January next year, a new lunar cycle (and a much more palatable time than the 1st Jan) to start thinking about changes, putting plans into action in spring.
+Chinese new year is 29th January in 2025, a new lunar cycle (and a much more palatable time than the 1st Jan) to start thinking about changes, putting plans into action in spring.
 Until then, go slow, be still and allow your will to unfold.
 We can nourish our will by stepping out of our comfort zone, but taking baby steps.

 A great way to do this is to embrace the power of water, go to the beach, have a bath, have a footbath, and just listen.
 Also eat warming foods – lots of stews n soups esp with kidney beans!
 Tuck your shirt in and keep your kidneys warm.
 Massage your lower back and kidney area.
 Do any rituals, practices or therapies that help you release fear.
 The Kidneys hold our root energy so connect with familyand cultural heritage if it feels appropriate to do so and start to resolve / release / make peace with friction within yourself or with others.
 Support others and allow others to support you.
 And of course have acupuncture!!